Our Services

 Helpful Resources

-A fasting glucose of 125 mg/dL falls in the upper prediabetes range and signals early insulin resistance and increased risk of complications if left unaddressed.
+A fasting blood glucose of 125 mg/dL sits at the very top of the prediabetes range (100–125 mg/dL) and is just one point below the threshold for type 2 diabetes.
+This level signals early insulin resistance and a higher risk of complications like heart disease, nerve damage, and kidney issues if left unaddressed.

-Lifestyle changes such as a balanced diet, regular exercise, and modest weight loss can often reverse prediabetes, but confirming your status with repeat glucose tests or an A1C is crucial.
-See below for complete details.
+The good news: prediabetes is often reversible.
+A balanced diet, regular exercise, and modest weight loss (5–7% of body weight) can restore normal glucose levels.
+Confirming your status with repeat fasting glucose tests or an A1C is an essential next step.

 A fasting glucose of 125 mg/dL can be a wake-up call.
 It sits just below the diabetes threshold, signaling potential prediabetes.
 Understanding what this number means and how to act on it can help you stay healthy and reduce long-term risks.